 To Sum Up

-Air brakes have more stopping power and are used on the heavier applications.
-They have safer, heavier duty and failsafe but are more expensive.
+Air brakes have more stopping power and are used on heavier applications.
+They have safer, heavier duty, and failsafe but are more expensive.
 As a diesel mechanic, you will have the chance to work on both systems so, it is important to have a good grasp on the concepts and how they are different.